 Additionally, the standard amendment includes enhanced MAC mechanisms for better network performance and backward compatibility with IEEE Std 802.11ad™, now incorporated in IEEE Std 802.11-2016.
 IEEE Std 802.11aj also integrates multiple-input multiple-output (MIMO) technology for higher network capacity, enabling operation in up to 5 GHz of license-exempt bandwidth allocated in China’s 45 GHz band.

-“The introduction of IEEE Std 802.11aj culminates a 5-year collaborative effort to develop enhancements accommodating the Chinese regulatory requirements in the 60 GHz and 45 GHz bands,” said Jiamen Chen, the Task Group Chair and Editor of IEEE Std 802.11aj.
+“The introduction of IEEE Std 802.11aj culminates a 5-year collaborative effort to develop enhancements accommodating the Chinese regulatory requirements in the 60 GHz and 45 GHz bands,” said Jiamin Chen, the Task Group Chair and Editor of IEEE Std 802.11aj.
 “This amendment, including the incorporating of MIMO technology for higher network capacity, will provide wireless operators greatly enhanced network performance and an end-user experience that maintains the reliable, high-quality wireless connectivity associated with IEEE 802.11 network operations.”

 IEEE Std 802.11aj is available for purchase at the IEEE Standards Store.